charlier999/GraduationRequirementViewer/README.md

 # Guides

 ## User Guide
+### Adding Your Course History
+1. Click "Your Program Status" in the navigation bar to be taken to the schedule home.
+2. If you already have a portion of you course history still on your web browser, your schedule will be displayed to you.
+If not, a message saying to import your course history will be displayed instead.
+3. Click "Add/Edit Course History" link and you will be taken to the edit course history page.
+4. On the top of the page, is your current course history.
+The bottom of the page contains a fourm for adding your next course to your course history.
+Using the dropdown menu, select the course you wish to add to your history.
+5. Then check off the checkbox underneth signifying wether you have passed that course or not.
+6. Then click submit.
+7. Repeat for each course you wish to add to your history.

+ ### Comparing your Course History Against Programs
+1. Click "Your Program Status" in the navigation bar to be taken to the schedule home.
+2. If you already have a portion of you course history still on your web browser, your schedule will be displayed to you.
+If not, a message saying to import your course history will be displayed instead complete the "Adding Your Course History" guide before continuing.
+3. Select the program from the dropdown menu to compare against your history.

 ## Admin Guide
 ### Signning in as Admin
 1. Click login link in navigation bar.
 2. Enter in admin credentials that you defined when running the [Create Gradview Database.sql](/Create%20Gradview%20Database.sql).
 3. Click Submit.

 ### Importing Academic Programs
 1. Login to the admin account.
 2. Click "Import" link in the navigation bar.
 3. CLick link to "Import Program" under the page title.
 4. Select a program to import into the application from the dropdown box.
 5. Click Submit.
 6. A link to the imported program and logs from importing are then displayed to you.

 ### Logging Out of the Admin account
 1. Click "Logout" in the navigation bar.